 What is an Advance Directive?

 An Advance Directive is legal document that names a decision-maker and outlines your general medical preferences.
-It must be signed by you and either witnesses or a notary.
+It must be signed by you and either two witnesses or a notary.
 It is not signed by a doctor.
 There are 2 sections:

 1) Health Care Power of Attorney